 There are a few different reasons you may be researching education abroad – most likely you are a college student (or soon-to-be) wanting a study abroad opportunity, or you are parent of an expatriate child who will need to enroll in school once you arrive.

-Get some helpful tips for researching your education opportunities abroad (for you or your child) so your overseas relocation will be as harmonious as possible.
+Get some helpful tips for researching your education opportunities abroad (for you or your child) so your international moving will be as harmonious as possible.

 Transitioning your child to school abroad

 Whether your child is just beginning his or her school career or is already in high school, you want to be sure you choose the best opportunity possible.
 However, this can be a daunting task when you’re researching an unfamiliar area thousands of miles away from your current home.
 Typically, you will be choosing to enroll your child in either a local school or international school.

 International schools are often pricier, but they enroll many expatriate students each year from various countries all over the world.
 The perks to enrolling your child are:

 - These schools will likely follow the same curriculum your child was studying in your home country, so you won’t need to worry about your child having to “catch up” or be too far ahead.

 - The school environment will also be similar, which will make your child’s adjustment to your new country that much easier.
 Your child will be socializing with children from various cultural backgrounds, but all in the similar situation of having just moved overseas.

 Local schools are where the local children attend.
 If you’d rather your child jump right into the culture, social life and customs of your new home country, then enrolling him or her in one of these schools may be best.